edmondgodwin/k8s-practice-files/k8s_commands.md

     kubectl describe pod mongodb-deployment-xxxxxx
     kubectl describe service mongodb-service
     kubectl logs mongo-express-xxxxxx
+    kubectl exec -it po <pod-name> bash   -> used to login to container for debugging kubectl exec -it po -c <pod-name> bash   -> used to login to podd with multiple containers kubectl edit po <pod-name>   -> used to edit pod manifest if you dont have access to manifest file ** This is a bad idea **

 #### give a URL to external service in minikube
 ```